Closure#

 We suggest you read:

-Advanced 3.1: Non-boolean conditions#
+Advanced 3.1: Non-boolean Conditions#

 If the variable or the expression used as a condition is not a boolean, it will automatically be cast to a boolean.
 Try running the following code: